 This component of CCF’s programming is invaluable for older children who have come to CCF with limited schooling, as they are unlikely to finish high school and proceed to higher studies.
 Our approach is ambitious, starting with self-esteem building and personal management, and culminating with training in work areas that are relevant to Cambodia.

-CCF uses it’s own social enterprise – the restaurant Black Bambu – as well as its own programs and offices, to give students real world training.
+CCF uses it’s own programs and offices to give students real world training.